Aliases for MME Gene

 Previous GeneCards Identifiers for MME Gene

-This gene encodes a common acute lymphocytic leukemia antigen that is an important cell surface marker in the diagnosis of human acute lymphocytic leukemia (ALL).
-This protein is present on leukemic cells of pre-B phenotype, which represent 85% of cases of ALL.
+The protein encoded by this gene is a type II transmembrane glycoprotein and a common acute lymphocytic leukemia antigen that is an important cell surface marker in the diagnosis of human acute lymphocytic leukemia (ALL).
+The encoded protein is present on leukemic cells of pre-B phenotype, which represent 85% of cases of ALL.
 This protein is not restricted to leukemic cells, however, and is found on a variety of normal tissues.
-It is a glycoprotein that is particularly abundant in kidney, where it is present on the brush border of proximal tubules and on glomerular epithelium.
-The protein is a neutral endopeptidase that cleaves peptides at the amino side of hydrophobic residues and inactivates several peptide hormones including glucagon, enkephalins, substance P, neurotensin, oxytocin, and bradykinin.
-This gene, which encodes a 100-kD type II transmembrane glycoprotein, exists in a single copy of greater than 45 kb.
-The 5' untranslated region of this gene is alternatively spliced, resulting in four separate mRNA transcripts.
-The coding region is not affected by alternative splicing. [provided by RefSeq, Jul 2008]
+The protein is a neutral endopeptidase that cleaves peptides at the amino side of hydrophobic residues and inactivates several peptide hormones including glucagon, enkephalins, substance P, neurotensin, oxytocin, and bradykinin. [provided by RefSeq, Aug 2017]

 GeneCards Summary for MME Gene

 MME (Membrane Metalloendopeptidase) is a Protein Coding gene.
-Diseases associated with MME include Charcot-Marie-Tooth Disease Type 2T and Spinocerebellar Ataxia 43.
-Among its related pathways are Collagen chain trimerization and Innate Immune System.
-GO annotations related to this gene include peptidase activity and endopeptidase activity.
+Diseases associated with MME include Charcot-Marie-Tooth Disease, Axonal, Type 2T and Spinocerebellar Ataxia 43.
+Among its related pathways are Collagen chain trimerization and Peptide hormone metabolism.
+Gene Ontology (GO) annotations related to this gene include peptidase activity and endopeptidase activity.
 An important paralog of this gene is MMEL1.

 Thermolysin-like specificity, but is almost confined on acting on polypeptides of up to 30 amino acids (PubMed:15283675, PubMed:8168535).
 Biologically important in the destruction of opioid peptides such as Met- and Leu-enkephalins by cleavage of a Gly-Phe bond (PubMed:17101991).
 Able to cleave angiotensin-1, angiotensin-2 and angiotensin 1-9 (PubMed:15283675).
 Involved in the degradation of atrial natriuretic factor (ANF) (PubMed:2531377, PubMed:2972276).
 Displays UV-inducible elastase activity toward skin preelastic and elastic fibers (PubMed:20876573).